GemmaLouiseMajor/GemmaLouiseMajor/README.md

 - 👋 Hi, I’m @GemmaLouiseMajor
-- 👀 I’m interested in language, linguistics, and coding
+- 👀 I’m interested in linguistics, CompLing and NLP methods for addressing media bias and disinformation
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python and SQL and working on a Python tokensiser
 - 💞️ I’m looking to collaborate on all types of sprints and challenges, and especially those related to language problems and solutions
 - 📫 Reach me at @coder_linguist at IG